Business intelligence

 Business intelligence (BI) consists of strategies, methodologies, and technologies used by enterprises for data analysis and management of business information to inform business strategies and business operations.
 Common functions of BI technologies include reporting, online analytical processing, analytics, dashboard development, data mining, process mining, complex event processing, business performance management, benchmarking, text mining, predictive analytics, and prescriptive analytics.

 BI tools can handle large amounts of structured and sometimes unstructured data to help organizations identify, develop, and otherwise create new strategic business opportunities.
 They aim to allow for the easy interpretation of these big data.
-Identifying new opportunities and implementing an effective strategy based on insights is assumed to potentially provide businesses with a competitive market advantage and long-term stability, and help them take strategic decisions.
+Identifying new opportunities and implementing an effective strategy based on insights is assumed to potentially provide businesses with a competitive market advantage and long-term stability, and help them make strategic decisions.

 Business intelligence can be used by enterprises to support a wide range of business decisions ranging from operational to strategic.
 Basic operating decisions include product positioning or pricing.
 Strategic business decisions involve priorities, goals, and directions at the broadest level.
-In all cases, Business Intelligence (BI) is considered most effective when it combines data from the market in which a company operates (external data) with data from internal company sources, such as financial and operational information.
-When integrated, external and internal data provide a comprehensive view that creates ‘intelligence’ not possible from any single data source alone.
+In all cases, business intelligence is considered most effective when it combines data from the market in which a company operates (external data) with data from internal company sources, such as financial and operational information.
+When integrated, external and internal data provide a comprehensive view that creates 'intelligence' not possible from any single data source alone.

 Among their many uses, business intelligence tools empower organizations to gain insight into new markets, to assess demand and suitability of products and services for different market segments, and to gauge the impact of marketing efforts.